sodonnell/bash/README.md

 ssh-keygen.sh
 =
-This script is intended to be used as a simple interactiove-wrapper to the 'ssh-keygen' utility, along with the 'scp' procedures that would generally follow, to distribute tyour SSH key, after you have properly generated it.
+This script is intended to be used as a simple interactive-wrapper to the 'ssh-keygen' utility, along with the 'scp' procedures that would generally follow, to distribute your SSH key, after you have properly generated it.

 xtrabackup_snapshot.sh
 =